 How does an enterprise SaaS product avoid feature creep when most product decisions are support tickets-driven, as you are expected to always listen to your customers?

-Give your customers a dedicated channel for feedback & feature requests.
+Give your customers a dedicated channel for feedback and requests.
 You’ll see a dramatic reduction in the time your support and customers-facing dealing with these sorts of requests and customer engagement will also increase.
 Nice case study about that here.

 You avoid feature creep by gathering the data, understanding it and making decisions based on your company strategy.
 You have to build a product your customers love, but in a way that supports what your business needs.